hollowdoor/dom_arrow_select/README.md

 Set `element` as the current parent.
 It's children will be selectable. `element` must be a valid value for [dom-get-element](https://github.com/hollowdoor/dom_get_element).

-Pass a falsy value to `as.focus()` to temporarily turn off selections/de-selections made by `dom-arrow-select`.
+Pass a falsey value to `as.focus()` to temporarily turn off selections/de-selections made by `dom-arrow-select`.

 ### as.select(element)